Fullmetal Alchemist: Dual Sympathy: Gameplay

 The video game spans through the entire 51 episodes of Fullmetal Alchemist, and is a side-scrolling brawler in the vein of classic titles like Final Fight or Battletoads.
 Players control Edward Elric, and his brother Al will often fight alongside him.
 The touch screen feature of the Nintendo DS is used to draw transmutation circles for alchemy, as well as to trigger special moves, some of which are necessary to progress through the game.
 For example, the player may have to create stone walls to cross a bed of spikes, create weights to trap enemies inside hatches, or summon cannons to break down walls.
 Most boss battles also require use of alchemy in order to complete them.

 Dual Sympathy also features many bonuses such as a second gameplay mode called Character Mode, which allows the player to replay the story with other characters; and also play a variety of minigames, and an alarm clock mode using voices from the series.

 Playable characters

 Edward Elric is the only available character in the story mode.
 After the game is completed, the character mode is unlocked and Alphonse Elric, Roy Mustang, Izumi Curtis, Alex Louis Armstrong, and Scar become playable.

 When playing as Mustang, Riza Hawkeye accompanies the player.
-When playing as Armstrong, the companion is Lieutenant Colonel Hughes.
+When playing as Armstrong, the companion is Maes Hughes.
 When playing as Izumi Curtis or Alphonse Elric, Edward Elric accompanies the player.
 When playing as Scar, it is Alphonse who accompanies him.

 Reception

-The game received "mixed" reviews according to the review aggregation website Metacritic.
+Fullmetal Alchemist: Dual Sympathy received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 27 out of 40.